TRSTN4/br4nch/docs/functions/display/display.layer.md

 > ˑˑˑˑˑˑ┗━ Position: 2.1.1
 > ```
 >
->To print multiple positions in the same function call, you can use a list for the ˑlayerˑ argument.
+>To print multiple positions in the same function call, you can use a list for the `layer` argument.
 >
 >```python
 > >>> br4nch.display.layer(branch="Stream", layer=["Interstellar", "Squid Game"])